Bilgetit/Expander-graphs/README.md

 Coding specific examples of expanders, and estimating their expansion factor, for a project in my bachelor program

 ## Relevant files:
+* `Thesis.pdf`: This is the final paper for which this project was made.
+It contains the theory behind the project, and the results gathered from the code.
 * `tuple_graph.py`: Contains the class 'Search', which uses a breadth first search to find the graph (entire or a subset), and returns a set of tuples representing the matrices, which are vertices of the graph.
 The matrices are elements of the set $\textnormal{SL}(n, p)$, where $n$ is the dimension and $p$ is the prime number.
 This is the special linear group, which is the set of all matrices with determinant $1$.
 The values of the matrix are in the field $\mathbb{Z} / p\mathbb{Z}$, where $\mathbb{Z}$ is the set of integers, and $p$ is the prime number.

 * `estimate_c.py`: Contains the class estimate, which estimates the expansion factor of $\textnormal{SL}(n, p)$, using the other files given.
 This is the main function of the project.